dzaima/CBQN/docs/system.md

 Monadically, use the global secret value which will differ between CBQN sessions.

 Dyadically, use the integer left argument as the seed.
 Will be the same between multiple CBQN sessions, but may change between CBQN versions.

-## `•PrimInd`

-Return the primitive index of the argument.

-Might be removed in the future.

 ## `•Cmp`